hy-chen/robotics-traffic-cone-dispenser/README.md

 # robotics-traffic-cone-dispenser
-I served as a embedded software programmer, worked with two other members to design a physical robot.
+In this project I served as a embedded software programmer, worked with two other members to design a physical robot.
+The repo consists of:
+Process and Methodology Debrief
+Result Showcase
+Team Moments
+Code Documentation